chadananda/sacred-traditions_old/content/articles/2016-08-14_On-Enlightening-the-Mind/2016-08-14_On-Enlightening-the-Mind_it.md

 ---
-title: "On Enlightening the Mind"
+title: "On Enlightening the Mind IT"
 author: "Moses Mendelssohn"
 pubdate: 2016-08-14
 language: it